effectivecore/core/readme.md

 To decorate the site/portal in the system exists the section "View".
 In this section, the administrator can change the color scheme of the page elements.
 The number of colors is limited by the full set of named CSS colors (for example, "black", "white" and so on).
-Also in this section there are a color presets and in one click the administrator can change the design of all available elements (for example, activate the light design theme).
+Also in this section there are a color presets and "in one click" the administrator can change the design of all available elements (for example, activate the light design theme).
 There is also a list of the layouts which available in the system.